Leftover Ham Recipes: Soup to Salad

 - Mashing some of the beans is entirely optional; many people prefer a more brothy soup with firmer beans.

 Everybody knows about tuna salad; did you know you can do the same thing with ham?
 You’ll want the cooked ham chopped finely or ground before mixing with mayonnaise and other ingredients.
 A food processor or an old-fashioned meat grinder will make quick work of it.
-This is a terrific basic recipe from Food Network; many others (easily found on the Internet) add hard-cooked eggs.
+This is a terrific basic ham salad recipe from Food Network; many others (easily found on the Internet) add hard-cooked eggs.

 Most of these recipes are geared toward dinner, but many are suitable for breakfast or brunch.
-And this Wisconsin Cheese Strata from Wisconsin Milk Marketing Board is a delicious take on the classic egg bake that will help you use up that leftover ham and cheese(s) from Easter dinner.
+And this Wisconsin Cheese Strata from Wisconsin Milk Marketing Board is a delicious take on the classic egg bake breakfast casserole that will help you use up that leftover ham and cheese(s) from Easter dinner.

 Ham is the gift that keeps on giving.
 After its starring role in the feast, give it new life in the classic ham and Swiss sandwich as well as in a variety of excellent meals throughout the week.